DawidLokiec/web_socket_test_automation_framework/README.md

 ##### Client

 The WebSocketClientEndpoint is just a class managing the web socket connection between the server endpoint.
-It receives messages from the server endpoint and allows to setting message handlers.
+It receives messages from the server endpoint and allows to setting a message handler.

 ```java
 /** This class represents the client side endpoint of a web socket session.*/